 There is also a discrepancy with noise health surveillance in that we would very rarely expect to see a doctor/physician requesting individuals are removed from noise exposure due to the impact and deterioration of their hearing health.
-This may require further guidance and advice for professionals to ensure workers hearing is protected from ongoing impact and irreversible damage whether in addition to work causation or otherwise.

-There are some specific contradictions within the current guidance that need rectifying;
+This may require further guidance and advice for professionals to ensure workers' hearing is protected from ongoing impact and irreversible damage whether in addition to work causation or otherwise.
+Some specific contradictions within the current guidance need rectifying:

-- terminology for roles could be simplified; Competent advisor (suitably qualified occupational health professional), qualified individual, appropriately qualified individual, eg an occupational health professional. - Clarification in the guidance that referral to a doctor is for judgement on indications of NIHL, not diagnosis (which would be a specific process following the published CLB guidelines predominantly used for medico legal diagnosis) - Clarification on referral for judgement on NIHL for the fitness for continued exposure in noise which should be to an Occupational Physician versus referral into the NHS via the GP for follow up on age related or leisure caused hearing loss or other non noise related hearing conditions (the terms medical assessment and medical advice are used in different parts of the guidance along with the term diagnosis) - Clarification that the fitness judgement is made by the doctor not the competent advisor ref para 39; In exceptional circumstances the competent adviser may indicate to the employer that an individual is no longer fit for their current role and in part 5; The competent adviser will also advise you on fitness to work with noise on the basis of the doctor's or specialist's view, where appropriate. - Inclusion of noise induced tinnitus in the evaluation of harm
+- Terminology for roles competent advisor (suitably qualified occupational health professional), qualified individual, appropriately qualified individual, e.g. an occupational health professional - could be simplified. - Clarification in the guidance that referral to a doctor is for judgement on indications of NIHL, not diagnosis (which would be a specific process following the published CLB guidelines predominantly used for medico-legal diagnosis). - Clarification that referral for judgement on NIHL for the fitness for continued exposure in noise should be to an occupational physician, versus referral into the NHS via the GP for follow up on age-related orleisure caused hearing loss or other non noise-related hearing conditions (the terms medical assessment and medical advice are used in different parts of the guidance, along with the term diagnosis). - Clarification that the fitness judgement is made by the doctor not the competent advisor.
+See para 39 (in exceptional circumstances the competent adviser may indicate to the employer that an individual is no longer fit for their current role) and part 5 (the competent adviser will also advise you on fitness to work with noise on the basis of the doctor's or specialist's view, where appropriate). - Inclusion of noise-induced tinnitus in the evaluation of harm.